Course Outline

 Definition of Sales Tax

-In the U.S., a sales tax is a state tax (and possibly an additional local tax) that is paid by the buyer at the time of purchase.
-The amount of the sales tax is based on the product and the sales tax rate.
+In the U.S., a sales tax is a state tax (and possibly an additional city and/or county tax) that is paid by the buyer at the time of purchase.
+The sales tax is based on certain products’ (or services’) selling prices and the sales tax rate.
 For instance, in some states unprepared grocery items are not subject to a sales tax.
 Items purchased for resale are not subject to the sales tax when purchased by the retailer, but will be subject to the sales tax when the items are sold to the end customer.
 In some cities, there could be a state sales tax of 6% plus a county tax of 1% and a tourist district sales tax of 3%.
 In another state there could be only a sales tax rate of 8%.

 The sales taxes collected by a merchant are not part of the merchant’s sales and are not part of the merchant’s expenses.
-Instead, the merchant is merely an agent of the state and will record the sales taxes collected as a current liability.
+Instead, the merchant is merely an agent of the state and will record the sales taxes collected in a current liability account such as Sales Taxes Payable.
 When the merchant remits the sales taxes to the state, the current liability account is reduced.

 If a company purchases a new delivery van for $50,000 plus $3,500 of sales tax, the company will record the truck as an asset at its total cost of $53,500.
 In this situation, the sales tax of $3,500 is considered to be a necessary cost of the truck and will be part of the depreciation expense recorded during the useful life of the truck.